-Learn how to kills ants naturally, with no toxic chemicals whatsoever.
-It is easily the best way to kill ants, & the great thing is that it is a safe method to use when kids and pets are going to be in your yard.
+Learn how to kill those outside ants naturally, with no toxic chemicals whatsoever.
+It is easily the best and cheapest way to kill ants, & the great thing is that it is a safe method to use when kids and pets are going to be in your yard.

 I am a big believer in not using toxic chemicals whenever possible, you know, when there is a natural/healthy/safe solution to a problem as an alternative.
 So this particular tip was extra helpful when I learned about… it has saved me from so much worry about my kids potentially getting into ant poison in our yard.

 Many years ago my friend, thanks Eileen, mentioned this amazing life hack to me when we were standing in her yard, gardening and looking at some of the ant hills that were right in our way.

 I remember thinking that it sounded WAY too good to be true.

 Eileen had told me that she heard that all you have to do is boil some water and pour it down their ant hills and they would die.